oktadev/okta-blog/_source/_posts/2021-07-07-spring-boot-test-slices.md

 tags: [spring, spring-boot, testing, unit tests, integration tests]
 tweets:
 - "Unit tests are the most valuable when they are stable, fast, and reproducible.
 Speed your @springboot tests up with the tips in this tutorial!"
-- "In this tutorial, you’ll learn about Spring Boot testing capabilities to optimize integration tests."
+- "In this tutorial, you'll learn about Spring Boot testing capabilities to optimize integration tests."
 - "Are you using @SpringBootTest?
 You can do better, and make your tests execute faster!"
 image: blog/spring-boot-test-slices/spring-boot-test-slices.png
 type: conversion